lesguillemets/Ox-syntax.vim/README.md

 * Numbers : int and float in usual form (1.93), no exp or anything, supported.
 * Strings : Roughly supported.
 * comments : Basically supported.
 There may be some bugs.
+* #include and others : I think I've managed to support them, but there can be some bugs.
 * To-Dos : string "TODO" will be highlighted accordingly within comment.
 * Built-in functions : Fully supported, but I'm not sure if highlighting all the built-in's is preferred.
+* ftplugin to set format options and comment options properly.

 Everything else is yet to be supported.